MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 In this program, students with the co-op option are recommended to complete 40 credits (where normally a course is 1 credit) over 5 years.

-This is the typically sequence in which these students are recommended to complete "work" and "study" terms:
+This is the typically sequence in students are recommended to complete "work" and "study" terms:

 ![working-and-studying](/images/articles/2023/work-study-pattern.png)

-I got completed my first "work term" as a Student Developer with the Bank of Canada in the summer of my first year.
+I completed my first "work term" as a Student Developer with the Bank of Canada in the summer of my first year.

-After that summer, I was offered to stay on part-time for both fall 2019 and winter 2020.
-So I worked part-time while taking five courses during both 2nd year fall and winter terms.
-Sometime during my second year, I secured an internship for summer 2020 and was starting to begin thinking about fall 2020.
+After that summer, I was offered to stay on part-time for both fall and winter of my 2nd year.
+So I worked part-time while taking five courses during both terms.

 <b>Then COVID happened.
 Everything changed.</b>

-My summer 2020 internship went remote.
+My 2nd year summer internship went remote.
 Suddenly all the time I would have used to commute was freed up and I had way more energy to burn.
 I realized I could easily complete a course or two while doing my internship.

 At the time, this is where I was at in my progression through the program: